jngrt/meshenger/README.md

 Alternatively if you use OSX you can enable internet sharing (make sure to set your OSX machine as the gateway and DNS server for your router in /etc/config/network)

+*if after flashing something goes wrong, you can reset the whole router in failsafe mode* see (http://wiki.openwrt.org/doc/howto/generic.failsafe)[here].

 ### Lazy Install

 Below you will find the manual configuration steps necessary to install Meshenger.
 We did however create some scripts to help you automate the process.